h3cker10632/Spam-Bot/README.md

 # SIMPLE

-its a very simple code and a simple program all you have to do it run it and click a text box
+its a very simple code using only pynput and a simple program all you have to do it run it and click a text box

 ![](images/image.png)